dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 <img src='/images/gan/distances.png' width="50%"/>
 </p>

 Most generative models have this basic setup, but differ in the details.
+Also, [GANs and Divergence Minimization](https://colinraffel.com/blog/gans-and-divergence-minimization.html) blog by Colin explains F-divergence class through amazing visualizations.

 <span class='green'>I-know-nothing:</span> The approach taken by GANs is certainly new compared to our previous approaches of supervised learning.
 I wonder in what bucket of learning does GAN go in?
 What's so special about them?
 What learning function do they use if any?